TritonDataCenter/triton-service-groups/docs/groups/index.md

 ### GET `/v1/tsg/groups/{UUID}`

-To show information about a specific group, send a `GET` request to `/v1/tsg/groups/{UUID}`, where the `{UUID}` is the unique identifier (UUID) of the group.
+To request information about a specific group, send a `GET` request to `/v1/tsg/groups/{UUID}`, where the `{UUID}` is the unique identifier (UUID) of the group.
 The request must include the authentication headers.

-A successful creation will return a `200 OK` HTTP response code, and object representing a group in the response body.
+A successful request will return a `200 OK` HTTP response code, and an object representing a group in the response body.

 #### Example request